SamDuran/SamDuran/README.md

 ## 📫 How to reach me:

-[Samuel Duran](https://web.facebook.com/samueldurantejada) in FaceBook | [Samuel Duran](https://www.linkedin.com/in/samuel-durán-99b81527a/) in LinkedIn | SamiDT0186@gmail.com as Gmail
+[Samuel Duran](https://www.linkedin.com/in/samuel-durán-99b81527a/) in LinkedIn | SamiDT0186@gmail.com as Gmail